 Flaws in Microsoft Word and Office Web Apps that allow hackers to execute malicious code on vulnerable systems have been fixed in Redmond's latest monthly batch of security bug fixes.
-In addition, two bugs at the kernel level of Windows XP and 7, and Server 2003 and 2008 R2, allow logged-in attackers to escalate their privileges …
+In addition, two bugs at the kernel level of Windows XP and 7, and Server 2003 and 2008 R2, allow logged-in attackers to escalate their …

 For obvious reasons.

 It tells you that if you bother to read the article....

 Including which of the Office vulnerabilities are for Office versions that run under XP?
 I can't keep on my head which versions of Office runs under which version of Windows.

 Don't forget Java 7 Update 51 which fixes numerous remotely exploitable holes.